 Pricing is subject to core verification

-Investigators must provide their own mice for studies.
+Investigators must provide their own mice for studies if mouse cell culture is desired.
 Specialized culture materials may be required to be provided by the investigators.
 Pricing is dependent on current core external support.

 Division of Pulmonary and Critical Care Medicine